dylduhamel/Acuritas-Website/README.md

 # Acuritas AI Consulting

-Welcome to the official repository for the Acuritas AI Consulting website.
+The official repository for the Acuritas AI Consulting website.
 Acuritas AI Consulting is a premier platform that offers comprehensive AI-driven solutions for businesses.
 Our website showcases our expertise, services, and the cutting-edge technologies we employ.

 ## Features